nikita715/Sedona/README.md

-# Sedona.com
+# WebUIDevelopmentCourse
-Site interface for the Web UI Development course
+Site interfaces for the Web UI Development course